Best AI Chess Coaches in 2026: An Honest Comparison

 How we compared these tools

-We evaluated each tool across six criteria that matter most to improving chess players: quality of explanations (does it teach you, or just rate moves?), skill-level fit (does it match how a 600 ELO player thinks vs a 1700 ELO player?), pattern recognition across games (does it spot recurring mistakes or only isolated ones?), actionable practice (does it generate drills you can actually do?), opponent preparation (can it help you scout players you're about to face?), and value for money.
+We looked at each tool across six things that matter most to improving players.
+Quality of explanations: does it teach you, or just rate moves?
+Skill-level fit: does it match how a 600 ELO player thinks compared to a 1700 ELO player?
+Pattern recognition across games: does it spot recurring mistakes or only isolated ones?
+Actionable practice: does it generate drills you can actually do?
+Opponent preparation: can it help you scout the players you're about to face?
+And value for money.

-We tested with real chess.com games from players rated 400, 800, 1200, and 1600 ELO to see how each tool's coaching language adapted (or didn't) to the level.
+We tested with real chess.com games from players rated 400, 800, 1200, and 1600 ELO to see how each tool's coaching language adapted to the level (or didn't).

 | If you are... | Best pick |